BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/more_about_functions.md

 # Anonymous Functions!
 ## What is an anonymous function?
-Anonymous Function are just anonymous, It means that they have no name.
+Anonymous functions are just anonymous, It means that they have no name.
 We just create them anonymously.
 Let me give you an example

 ```lua